nhurstknight/reactathon/README.md

 - Filtering by genre.

 ### Build
-Once we received the API key we delved into building the application and decided to pair code throughout the build.
+Once we received the API key, we delved into building the application and decided to pair code throughout the build.
 This allowed me to really build on my ability to talk through coding challenges with my course mate and I found that I really enjoyed this aspect of the process.

 ## Wins & Challenges
 ### Wins
 I really enjoyed building this application due to the flexibility and speed you can achieve when using React and a styling framework such as Bulma.
-Due to this we were able to build our MVP very quickly and move onto implementing additional features such as pagination and search functionality.
+Due to this, we were able to build our MVP very quickly and move onto implementing additional features such as pagination and search functionality.

 ### Challenges
 One of the challenges that we encountered whilst building the app was due to the limitations of how many objects it could return for each GET request.
 The below code snippets show how we were able to overcome this by implementing on the FilmIndex component.